 Later, I learned from Stevo, our local whale-watching guide, that the primary focus of whale watching along the East Coast of Australia is the migration of humpback and southern right whales, and that the whale-watching season occurs when the whales are resting close to the coast before another migration cycle.

-After this little adventure of ours, the best advice I can give you is that there are only three essential requirements for successful whale watching: the location, planning and patience.
+After this little adventure of ours, the best advice I can give you is that there are only three essential requirements for successful whale watching adventure on the Gold Coast: the location, planning and patience.

 South East Queensland residents and visitors are well-served when it comes to selecting the location as we have a great whale-watching spot right here on the Gold Coast, and because the whales tend to concentrate on our shores at the peak season (between July and November).